Cloriskitty/BountyClaim/README.md

 ## The Problem

+Open-source bounty tasks range from a small doc fix to a $5,000 smart contract audit.
+What they all have in common: after the PR gets merged, payment stalls.

-Open-source bounty platforms today rely on manual review at every step — maintainers verify completion by hand, hunters chase payment over email or Discord, and transfers go through PayPal or bank wires that take days, charge 5–10% in fees, and often get blocked entirely.
+Platforms today rely on manual review at every step — maintainers verify completion by hand, hunters chase payment over email or Discord, and transfers go through PayPal or bank wires that take days, charge 5–10% in fees, and often get blocked entirely.

+The higher the bounty, the worse the pain.
+A hunter who just spent a week finding a critical security vulnerability shouldn't have to spend another week chasing a wire transfer.
 The work is done.
 The settlement layer is broken.

 ## The Solution